CurveDocs/curve-docs/docs/LLAMMA/controller.md

         1552311414080668514314009
         ```

 ### `total_debt`
 !!! description "`controller.total_debt() -> uint256:`"

-    Getter for the total debt of the controller.
+    Getter for the total debt of the controller (=total borrowed crvusd for the market).

-    Returns: total debt (`uint256`).
+    Returns: total debt (`uint256`) of the market.

     ??? quote "Source code"